How to Sew a Half Apron

 At this point, it might be a good idea to try the half apron on to see if you like the placement of the pocket.
 You can then make adjustments as necessary.

 Once you are happy with the placement, you can sew the three sides of the pocket (leaving the top open) to your half apron.
-I like to do a few back-and-forth stitches at both top sides of the pocket to make sure it doesn’t come lose.
+I like to do a few back-and-forth stitches at both top sides of the pocket to make sure it doesn’t come loose.

 And this is how easy it is to sew your own half apron.
 Feel free to make it wider or narrower, longer or shorter, all depending on your personal preferences.
 I made this apron in a few hours one evening.
 With a quick, simple project like this, you can make extra aprons for your family and friends!